|Towertown, Chicago. (post-1871 fire)|

-Towertown's boundaries, always fuzzy, were established partly by the presence of the wealthy Gold Coast to the east (Streeterville) and what was called Little Hell, Little Sicily (now Cabrini-Green) to the west, Division Street on the north and it ends abruptly at Grand Avenue on the south.
+Towertown's boundaries are hard to define and were established partly by the presence of the wealthy Gold Coast to the east (Streeterville neighborhood), and what was called Little Hell, Little Sicily (now Cabrini-Green neighborhood) to the west, Division Street on the north, and it ends abruptly at Grand Avenue on the south.

-|Dill Pickle Club, Chicago, Ill.|
+|Dill Pickle Club, Chicago, IL.|

 After their departure, according to sociologist Harvey W. Zorbaugh, Towertown became a popular destination for "egocentric poseurs, neurotics, rebels against the conventions of Main Street or the gossip of the foreign community, seekers of atmosphere, dabblers in the occult, dilettantes in the arts, or parties to drab lapses from a moral code which the city had not yet destroyed."

 Stopa revealed herself as an emotionally unstable loser after her move to the bohemia neighborhood.
 She married a man who turned out to be a scoundrel, then fell in love with a wealthy, married advertising executive who conned her, kept her, and eventually shipped her from Towertown to Greenwich Village, New York.